marcominerva/LocalizationSample/README.md

-# LocalizationSample
+# Localization Sample
-A sample about how to handle Localization with ASP.NET Core WEB APIs
+A sample about how to handle Localization with ASP.NET Core WEB APIs.